 Video of the Day

 If carving a jack-o-lantern is on your Halloween agenda, keep your pumpkin outside and away from inquisitive paws.
 The lit candles in jack-o-lanterns can be very attractive to cats, who may burn their nose or paws on them.
 Cats could potentially start a fire if they knock a jack-o-lantern over.

 When lighting your flame candle, choose a spot for it that is out of reach of them.
 Never leave a burning candle unattended with a pet inside.
 Flameless, battery-powered candles are a safer alternative.
 They come in a variety of styles to fit all your spooky decor needs.

-Keep cats indoors on and before Halloween
+Keep cats indoors on (and before) Halloween

-As your neighborhood gets in the Halloween spirit, the outdoors can become especially frightening for cats.
+As your neighborhood gets into the Halloween spirit, the outdoors can become especially frightening for cats.
 The motion sensors, flashing lights, and noises of yard decorations can scare and disorient cats.
 A person wearing a Halloween costume can terrify cats, who are naturally wary of changes in their environment.

 Those with black cats are probably familiar with the superstition that black cats are unlucky, and you may have even heard that black cats are at risk of being deliberately harmed on Halloween.
 Luckily, there is no data to support the myth that black cats are in more danger than any other color of cat during the month of October.

 Still, any cat can become startled by decorations and costumes.
 When frightened, a cat's natural response to bolt can put them at risk of becoming lost, hit by a car, or stuck in a tight hiding spot.

 If your cat is allowed outside, put them on an indoor-only schedule once Halloween festivities begin.
 Your cat may not be thrilled about this arrangement, but it is safest for cats to stay inside to avoid becoming lost or injured.